 As a result of this process, scars will be reduced as the skin turns over and creates fresh skin cells and hyperpigmentation will also be reduced as the melanocytes causing the discolouration will shed faster and new cells, with the normal pigmentation of your skin, will take their place.

 What does retinol do for acne?

-Spots and acne are all caused by build ups in hair follicles that block the pore and lead to inflammation.
-By speeding up the skin cell turnover with retinol, you force the skin through this process at a faster rate, therefore speeding up the healing of spots and decreasing the number of breakouts and blockages become less likely or resolved much faster.
+Spots and acne are all caused by build-ups in hair follicles or pores that lead to inflammation.
+By speeding up the skin cell turnover with retinol, you force the skin through this process at a faster rate, therefore speeding up the healing of spots and decreasing the number of breakouts as blockages become less likely or resolve much faster.

 Does retinol work?

-Absolutely — there is extensive research into different types of retinol, and it is common prescribed by dermatologists for acne as well as treating scars and pigmentation, as well as my skincare specialists for anti-ageing endeavours.
+Absolutely — there is extensive research into different types of retinol, and it is commonly prescribed by dermatologists for acne or scars and pigmentation, and recommended by aestheticians and skincare specialists for anti-ageing endeavours.

 Prescription-strength retinol, such as tretinoin or differin gel, will be more effective but will also come with more side effects (explained below).

 Retinol is a fantastic skincare ingredient, but it can dry out the skin and cause a lot of sensitivity, so it must be used in a very specific way (unless otherwise specified by a dermatologist).